melo/docker-perl-alt/README.md

 associate `cpanfile.snapshot`.

-You should be able to just copy&paste this sample `Dockerfile` to your app work directory, and adapt the `apk add` lines to make sure that you add any packaged dependencies you might need.
+You should be able to just copy&paste this sample `Dockerfile` to your app work directory, and tweak the `apk add` lines to make sure that you add any packaged dependencies you might need.
 If you don't need any package dependencies, you can just remove those lines altogether.